York council candidate who allegedly tried to egg King has 'absolutely no regrets'

 He says on his website that he is an activist with Extinction Rebellion, 'fighting for our Planet’s future', and that he is preparing to study for a PhD in Interdisciplinary Global Development at the University of York.

-The University of York said last night: “We are aware of eggs being thrown and are appalled by the images reported by the media today.
+The University of York said on Wednesday night: “We are aware of eggs being thrown and are appalled by the images reported by the media today.

 "As a community built on the values of respect and decency, the university condemns such behaviour, and we will be reviewing the incident in line with our misconduct procedures.”